bonina/bonina.github.io/_posts/2019-09-27-disable-service-workers-chromium.md

 categories: [Tech]
 ---

-Just the thought of some website installing a Service Worker upon visit makes little sense.
+The thought of some website installing a Service Worker upon visit makes little sense.
 This liberal approach poses some risks such as other ports of entry for unknown exploits and unnecessary arbitrary resource consumption.
 Firefox includes a disable toggle that simply turns off Service Workers globally.
 Chromium based browsers do not.
-Fortunately through the extension <a href="https://github.com/gorhill/uBlock">uBlock</a> we can use Content Security Policy(CSPs) fetch directives to filter and block Service Worker.
+Fortunately through the extension <a href="https://github.com/gorhill/uBlock">uBlock</a> we can use Content Security Policy(CSP) fetch directives to filter and block Service Worker.
 Just add the following line on uBlock’s <i>“My filters”</i>:
 <p class="message">||$csp=worker-src 'none'</p>
 If you need to exclude/whitelist some particular website from that filtering process(i.e. you need background notifications for that domain), you can specify it using the following format: